Anisotropic terahertz microspectroscopy: Instrument Design

 A SSATM instrument is typically designed in a time-domain spectroscopy configuration in which a high power infrared laser beam is divided into two optical paths by a beamsplitter.

 The first optical path often receives a greater fraction of the optical power of the laser to maximize the output power of generated THz light.
-THz light is often generated with a voltage-pulsed photoconductive antenna, collected with a hyper-hemispherical silicon lens, collimated using an off-axis parabolic mirror that is then passed through a THz polarizer, made circular by a THz quarter waveplate constructed of two planar mirrors and a right-angled high-resisitivity silicon prism to form circularly polarized light.
+THz light is often generated with a voltage-pulsed photoconductive antenna, collected with a hyper-hemispherical silicon lens, collimated using an off-axis parabolic mirror that is then passed through a THz polarizer, made circular by a THz quarter waveplate constructed of two planar mirrors and a right-angled high-resistivity silicon prism to form circularly polarized light.
 A second THz polarizer selects from the circularly polarized THz light the angle at which each measurement is made once the light reaches a sample located at a focal point of the beam and mounted in direct contact with an electro-optic crystal often made of either ZnTe or GaP.